wbl/NISTP/README.md

 NISTP
 =====

-NISTP is an implementation of P256, AES256GCM and combines them into an easy to use secure function.
-It is very much a work in progress right now.
+NISTP is an implementation of elliptic curve cryptography designed to be easy to use.
+Similar to NaCl, with which I hope to integrate it sometime, it combines authentication and encryption into a single function, making cryptography easy to use.
+NISTP will put together the elliptic curve P256, AES256 and the Galois/Counter authenticated encryption mode.
+So far AES256GCM is working, but slowly and with leakes, and P256 remains to be implemented.